DevOps Dashboard

 Permissions can be granted in a manner that scales up to departmental boundaries, or down to individual clients.
 This enables larger organizations to distribute access based on levels of experience or trust:

-In the event of temporary problems, you can enable multiple teams to help diagnose the cause.
-The alarms feature provides problem details, and in some cases, the teams who work on the applications impacted may be best able to advise on resolution actions:
+In the event of technical problems, you can enable multiple teams to help diagnose the cause.
+The alarms feature highlights any connectivity problems the Curity Identity Server is experiencing.
+In some cases, the teams who work on the applications impacted may be best able to advise on resolution actions.

 Conclusion

 The DevOps dashboard provides additional administration options for the Curity Identity Server.
-Use it to administer your end users, or to distribute your security management.
-To get started using the dashboard, follow the DevOps Dashboard User Administration tutorial.
+Use it to administer your end users, or to distribute your identity management across teams.
+To get started with the dashboard, see the Running the DevOps Dashboard tutorial.